opensim/libopenmetaverse/README.md

-libOpenMetaverse Library Fork for OpenSimulator (version >= 0.9.3.0)
+libOpenMetaverse Fork for OpenSimulator (versions >= 0.9.3.0)

+For OpenSimulator versions 0.9.1.x and 0.9.2.x use branch Mono-Net4x

-For OpenSimulator versions older than 0.9.1.0 use original Library
+For OpenSimulator older versions use the original Library

  `https://github.com/openmetaversefoundation/libopenmetaverse`

-for versions 0.9.1.x and 0.9.2.x use branch Mono-Net4x

 # git clone